maxgrt/BLauncher/README.md

 # BLauncher

-BLauncher - alternative Minecraft launcher written on Python.
+BLauncher - alternative Minecraft launcher written on Python without any advertising.

-* Launcher requires access to java command from console

 ## Changelog
-* The launcher will now update automatically.
+* New interface
+* Bug fixes

+##To do
+* Create a better ui
+* Fix bugs

 ## Using

-1. Install dependencies: minecraft-launcher-lib and (if not installed) tkinter.
+1. Install dependencies: minecraft-launcher-lib  `pip install minecraft-launcher-lib` and (if not installed) tkinter.
 2. Run main.py
-3. Fill in the fields or login with Mojang and select version.
+3. Fill in the field or login with Mojang and select version.
 4. Click Run.

 ## Language change